 Local residents told reporters that the intersection could use crossing guards.
 The Los Angeles Department of Transportation has ordered a traffic survey to be conducted to determine whether crossing guards are warranted.

 The accident happened right outside Yorkdale Elementary School, where the injured children were students.
 Authorities say that the children have non-life threatening injuries.

-The introduction of crossing guards may not have prevented this accident however.
-A preliminary investigation revealed that an 87-year-old driver lost control of his vehicle after his foot supposedly got “caught on the gas petal.”
+The introduction of crossing guards may not have prevented this accident, however.
+A preliminary investigation revealed that an 87-year-old driver lost control of his vehicle after his foot supposedly got “caught on the gas pedal.”